-DMP is also available as a stand-alone product, which extends DMP metadevices to support the OS native logical volume manager (LVM).
-You can create LVM volumes and volume groups on DMP metadevices.
+DMP is also available as a stand-alone product, which extends DMP metadevices to support ZFS.
+You can create ZFS pools on DMP metadevices.
+DMP supports only non-root ZFS file systems.

 Veritas Dynamic Multi-Pathing can be licensed separately from Storage Foundation products.
 Veritas Volume Manager and Veritas File System functionality is not provided with a DMP license.